Words That Rhyme With 11

 Expanding the Search: Semantic and Conceptual Rhymes

 Beyond phonetic similarity, we can explore the realm of semantic and conceptual rhymes.
-These are words that don't rhyme phonetically but share a conceptual connection or evoke a similar feeling or image.
+Here's the thing — these are words that don't rhyme phonetically but share a conceptual connection or evoke a similar feeling or image.
 This opens up much wider possibilities.

 Consider the context in which you are using the word "eleven."
 If the poem is about a specific event or theme, you can look for words associated with that theme, even if they don't rhyme phonetically.